roopadm/ML_modularCoding_Project/README.md

 1. Create new Environment

-conda create -p env python=3.9 -y         # one of the stable python version supported by conda and our project requirements
+conda create -p env python=3.8 -y         --- one of the stable python version supported by conda and our project requirements

+2. Activate your environment

+conda activate env/ -> CMD

+3. Install your requriments file

+pip install -r requirements.txt         --- requirements.txt file contains the necessary dependencies for your project.

+setup file : To configure and package a Python project, specifying its name, version, author, and dependencies for easy distribution and installation.

+**Logger and Exception Handling**

+ logging to record the execution flow and key events within your application, while exception handling is used to manage and recover from errors that may arise.

+**Deployment**